 I’d given her a newspaper on time every day; she’d given my imagination a chapter straight out of an Anaïs Nin novel every two weeks.
 It seemed unfair to charge her for the papers, but I would never have been able to live my very own version of Delta of Venus if I didn’t collect, so I took the money, reluctantly.
 The memories kept me enthralled in teenage masturbatory bliss for years to come as I imagined countless iterations of what could have transpired had I been just a little older; had they been willing pedophiles.

 I realized there was a species of female vastly unlike my flabby, lumpy, stubby mother.
-This exotic variety of female had skin like butter and bodies with curves and dimples in places that left a tingling, alert sensation in a part of my body that my eleven year old self hadn’t quite got to know yet, but really was beginning to enjoy.
-I never, ever went collecting in sweatpants when I planned to hit these homes.
+This exotic variety of female had skin like butter and bodies with curves and dimples in places that left a tingling, blissful sensation in a part of my body my eleven year old self hadn’t quite become familiar with just yet, but really was eager to explore.
+I never, ever went collecting in sweatpants when I planned to visit these homes.

 Collecting payment from customers was at times a cat and mouse game.
 The brinkmanship between enterprising child and the irresponsible adults on my route was striking.
 It occurred to me the newspaper’s collections strategy was incredibly naïve, partly exploitative, and painfully lazy: “we’ll get children to be our accounts receivable because nobody would screw a kid out of his money, but if they do, well, it’s just kids.”
 It was an axiom disproven repeatedly, and in spectacular fashion, by several of my male customers.

 Obviously, the first tack was to get people to pay the honest way.
 I’d show up at their homes at all times to keep everyone off guard: evenings, weekends, weekdays when I was home sick, days where I’d decide I would get to school late after collecting in the morning, and holidays.
 The delinquent customers pathetically pretended not to be home.
-I could smell their dinner and hear them watching television programs ready-made for deadbeats pining for a different life, like Solid Gold, and The Love Boat.
+I could smell their dinner and hear them watching television programs ready-made for deadbeats pining for a different life; forgettable artifacts from the halcyon days of television such as Solid Gold and The Love Boat.